On a peaceful Saturday night in northern Greece, a plane caught fire and crashed, scattering debris in a nearby field.

 Not related to Russia’s war in Ukraine

 To reiterate, Serbia’s defense minister said the military equipment shipment was meant to arrive in Bangladesh as part of an arms sale.
-It was due to make stops in Jordan, Saudi Arabia, and India before its final destination in Dhaka, the capital of Bangladesh.
+However, it was due to make stops in Jordan, Saudi Arabia, and India before its final destination in Dhaka, the capital of Bangladesh.

 “The fake reports saying the plane was carrying Serbian weapons to Ukraine are absolutely inaccurate and malicious,” Stefanovic stressed.